Ndushie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script in 7-everybody adds execute permission to the owner,group owner and other users.
 The script in 8-James_Bond adds all permissions to other users but does not add any permissions to bith the owner and group owner
-The script in 9-John_Doe sets the mode of the file hello as shown in the question The scriot in 10-mirror_permissions set the mode of the hello file as that of olleh file
+The script in 9-John_Doe sets the mode of the file hello as shown in the question The script in 10-mirror_permissions set the mode of the hello file as that of olleh file The script in 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users and regular files are not  changed.